liang-ma/BlackScholes_MonteCarlo/README.md

 ## Performance Metrics

-As discussed above, the computational cost $C=M \cdot N$ is a key factor that affects both the performance of the simulation and the quality of the result.
-The time complexity of the algorithm is $O(C)$, so that we analyze the performance of our implementation as the total simulation time (number of clock cycles times clock period) per step: $t=T_s/C$
+As discussed above, the computational cost ![$C=M \cdot N$] is a key factor that affects both the performance of the simulation and the quality of the result.
+The time complexity of the algorithm is O(C), so that we analyze the performance of our implementation as the total simulation time (number of clock cycles times clock period) per step: ![$t=T_s/C$]

 The time taken by the algorithm is ![$$T=\alpha M \cdot N+\beta N+\gamma M+\theta$$] so for each step, ![$$t=T/C\approx\alpha$$]